-Over the years elementary school students have successfully completed VLACS middle school courses and middle school students have earned high school credit.
-And, we now provide high school students with the opportunity to earn an associate degree.
+Over the years, elementary school students have successfully completed VLACS middle school courses, and middle school students have earned high school credit.
+And, we now provide high school students with the opportunity to earn college credit.
 Specific questions about age and our services can be answered by our guidance department.